kaush4l/Dijkstra-s-algorithm/README.txt

 Program description :

-I used HashMap as accessing data from it is very easy (with key) and fast (if looking for running time o(1)).
+I used HashMap to access data as it is fast to access data.
-I stored data in a HashMap.
 The basic structure is HashMap<String 1, HashMap<String 2, HashMap<Boolean, Float>>> which has all information.
 The String 1 is key which are all the vertices with edges as key and HashMap as value(Vertex with no edges from them are ignored).
 The String 2 is in innerMap is second vertex which are connected from String 1.